Latest News

 Are central banks selling Treasuries to the public?
 McGeever

-Are central banks selling Treasuries in the midst of the controversial U.S. war in "the Middle East"?
-It's likely yes, but the situation is complex.
+Are central banks selling treasuries in light of the controversial U.S. war in the Middle East?
+It's likely yes, but complicated.

-The foreign Treasuries in the custody of the New York Federal Reserve have just fallen to their lowest level in 16 years, below $3 trillion.
-This indicates that foreign central banks are dumping assets at a 'increasingly fast pace.
+The New York Federal Reserve has just lowered the foreign-owned Treasuries in its custody to the lowest level in 16 years, below $3 trillion.
+This indicates that foreign central banks are selling at an increasing?rapid rate.

-The decline in Fed "custody' holdings, as I wrote last Monday, has been eye-catching.
-Deutsche Bank strategists estimate the $75 billion drop in the four-week period ending March 19, pointed to $60 billion net selling by central bankers.
+The decline in Fed 'custody'?holdings has been eye-catching, as I noted last week.
+Deutsche Bank strategists estimated that the fall of $75 billion in the four-week period ending March 19, indicated a net selling of $60 billion by central banks.
 This would be some of the most aggressive sales ever.

 The official U.S. Treasury International Capital figures - which are the gold standard data for foreign holdings in U.S. Treasuries – show that central bank sales abroad were minimal last year, but that net purchases were the highest in 13 years in January.